adobe-commerce/partner-day-accs/STOREFRONT_LAB.md

     },
 },
 ```

-4. `npm start` to start the storefront in your local environment
+4. Run `npm start` to start the storefront in your local environment
 5. Select PARTNER-PAY payment method.
 It should display a warning message below the payment methods.

 ### 3.2 UI Styling
 1. Open the CSS file of the commerce-checkout block `blocks/commerce-checkout/commerce-checkout.css`
-2. Append the following CSS rules to the end of the file
+2. Append the following CSS rules to the end of the file:

 ```css
 /* Payment Method Card */
 .checkout__payment-methods .payment-method-card {